mscroggs/24hourmaths/index.md

 If you're a UK taxpayer, you can add Gift Aid to any donations to Beat and DEC (as they're UK-based charities) but not the Rheumatoid Arthritis Foundation and the Malala fund (as they're non-UK charities).

+So far we have raised a total of {%include _total.html %} for our charities.

 <center><a href='https://www.justgiving.com/team/24hourmathsgameshow'><img src='/assets/img/charity-logos.png' style='width:80%' class='noshadow'></a></center>

 The entire event is run by volunteers, and we're looking for contestants and hosts for many of the segments.
 If you'd like to appear on the show, you can